 But year after year, to be onstage wearing a blood-smeared lab coat and singing in a hammy Karloff accent about "Dracula and his son?"
 That must've gotten old.

 Pickett kept a good sense of humor about it, though.
 He called himself "the Guy Lombardo of Halloween."
 He welcomed visitors to his website with: "Bobby 'Boris' Pickett is available year round and can be dug up to appear and sing a medley of his hit."

 Pickett never wanted to be a singer.
 When he moved to Hollywood in the early 1960s, it was to become an actor.
-His resumé included a knack for impersonations--the best of which was horrormeister Boris Karloff.
+His résumé included a knack for impersonations — the best of which was horrormeister Karloff.

-Pickett and Capizzi finished the song in two hours, then cut it with producer Gary Paxton--of Alley-Oop fame--and a backing band, dubbed the Crypt Kickers, that included a young pianist named Leon Russell.
-Eight weeks later, the song was number one on the Billboard singles chart.
+Pickett and Capizzi finished the song in two hours, then cut it with producer Gary Paxton — of Alley-Oop fame — and a backing band, dubbed the Crypt Kickers, that included a young pianist named Leon Russell.
+Eight weeks later, the song was No. 1 on the Billboard singles chart.
 It was October 1962, the height of the Cuban Missile Crisis.
 "It relieved people of the tension," Pickett reckoned.

 In the end, his song was the trick that kept treating.
 As Pickett said in 2006, "'Monster Mash' paid my rent for 44 years."

 - Bobby Pickett